-Studying Dance will enable students to make more informed choices for further learning.
-Students will be able to progress further onto a Level 3 qualification in Performing Arts.
+Studying Dance will enable pupils to make more informed choices for further learning.
+Pupils will be able to progress further onto a Level 3 qualification in Performing Arts.

-This would then prepare students to enter employment, apprenticeships or move onto higher education by studying a degree in the Performing Arts in Dance.
+This would then prepare pupils to enter employment, apprenticeships or move onto higher education by studying a degree in the Performing Arts in Dance.